Psych17101/EngiOpt/README.md

 # EngiOpt

 This repository contains the code for optimization and machine learning algorithms for engineering design problems.
-Our goal here is to provide clean example usage of EngiBench and provide strong baselines for future comparisons.
+Our goal here is to provide clean example usage of [EngiBench](https://github.com/IDEALLab/EngiBench) and provide strong baselines for future comparisons.

 ## Coding Philosophy
 As much as we can, we follow the [CleanRL](https://github.com/vwxyzjn/cleanrl) philosophy: single-file, high-quality implementations with research-friendly features:
 * Single-file implementation: every detail is in one file, so you can easily understand and modify the code.
 * High-quality: we use type hints, docstrings, and comments to make the code easy to understand.
+We also rely on linters for formatting and checking our code.
 * Logging: we use experiment tracking tools like [Weights & Biases](https://wandb.ai/site) to log the results of our experiments.
-* Reproducibility: we pin all the versions used in the experiment to ensure reproducibility.
-We also seed all the random number generators.
+* Reproducibility: we seed all the random number generators, make PyTorch deterministic, report the hyperparameters and code in WandB.

 ## Install
-1. Install EngiBench from source:
+1. Install EngiBench:
 ```
-git clone git@github.com:IDEALLab/EngiBench.git
-cd engibench
-pip install -e ".[all]"
+pip install "engibench[all]"
 ```
 2. Install EngiOpt dependencies:
 ```
-cd ../engiopt
+cd EngiOpt/
 pip install -e .
 ```